-Liverpool manager Jurgen Klopp was full of praise for his side after they dispatched Crystal Palace 4-0 to edge ever closer to the title.
+Liverpool manager Jurgen Klopp was full of praise for his side after they dispatched Crystal Palace 4-0 to edge ever closer to the Premier League title.

-kicked off the scoring midway through the first half with a delightful free-kick from over 25 yards out. added to it before the break as he got in behind the visitors' defence and finished past Wayne Hennessey.
+Trent Alexander-Arnold kicked off the scoring midway through the first half with a delightful free-kick from over 25 yards out.
+Mohamed Salah added to it before the break as he got in behind the visitors' defence and finished past Wayne Hennessey.

 "The boys themselves love the way we play and they know that made us successful and they want to do these things," Klopp said.